 Vertical sleeve gastrectomy

-The vertical sleeve gastrectomy is a restrictive form of weight loss surgery in which approximately 85 percent of the stomach is removed.
+The vertical sleeve gastrectomy, or gastric sleeve, is a restrictive form of weight loss surgery in which approximately 85 percent of the stomach is removed.
 This leaves a cylindrical or sleeve-shaped stomach, which is approximately the size of a banana.
-The gastric sleeve does not involve any bypass or the intestinal tract, and it can be performed laparoscopically.
+The gastric sleeve procedure does not involve any bypass or the intestinal tract and can be performed laparoscopically.